Using logical replication to perform a major version upgrade for Aurora PostgreSQL - Amazon Aurora

 Using logical replication to perform a major version upgrade for Aurora PostgreSQL

-When you deploy a blue-green major version upgrade, you continue to use the current version of Aurora PostgreSQL database while gradually migrating the changing data to the new major version database.
+Using logical replication and Aurora fast cloning, you can perform a major version upgrade that uses the current version of Aurora PostgreSQL database while gradually migrating the changing data to the new major version database.
+This low downtime upgrade process is referred to as a blue/green upgrade.
 The current version of the database is referred as the "blue" environment and the new database version is referred as the "green" environment.
-The blue-green upgrade process uses Aurora fast cloning and logical replication in PostgreSQL for upgrading.

 Aurora fast cloning fully loads the existing data by taking a snapshot of the source database.
 Fast cloning uses a copy-on-write protocol built on top of the Aurora storage layer, which allows you to create a clone of database in a short time.
 This method is very effective when upgrading to a large database.